Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/Projects/02-Custom-API-Project.md

 1. The final project must be **deployed and fully accessible** via the internet and **callable via any consumer**.
 1. The final project must be **fully documented**.
 1. Must **develop the API using a TDD approach** as discussed in class on [Day 9](Lessons/Lesson09.md).
 1. The syntax in the final project deliverable will **adhere to [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript)**.
+You can use the [eslint-config-airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base) package to lint your syntax.

 ### Level Up - API + Skills (_Optional_)